Where does Penang Hokkien come from? (5 February, 2017)

 Today the Penang Chinese speak a form of Hokkien that has many loan words borrowed from Malay.
 They have also adopted elements from local cuisine, dressing and beliefs, incorporating it into our own (which contemporarily is known as Baba Nyonya culture).

 Khoo Kongsi (28 February, 2004)

-For them to borrow the customs, dressing and cuisine from outside their community, only as and when they deem necessary, yet retain the use of their Hokkien language, they must have been substantially numerous, that they are able to interact only among themselves, keeping outsiders at bay, interacting with the local community only when they choose to do so.
+For them to borrow the customs, dressing and cuisine from outside their community, only as and when they deem necessary, yet retain the use of their Hokkien language, they must have been substantially numerous, that they are able to keep among themselves, putting outsiders at bay, and interact with the local community only when they choose to do so.
 If they were few to begin, they would have been absorbed into the local community long ago.

 Here, I should point out that Koh Lay Huan is a different kettle of fish from the men he led to Penang.
-They were born locally, in the Kingdom of Kedah.
+They were born locally, in Kedah, which at various times in history, was either a vassal state or an annexed part of the Kingdom of Siam.
 He, on the other hand, was born in Zhangzhou, China.
 They were largely illiterate; he was a learned man with an established business knowledge.
 The reason he was in this part of the world, and not back home in China, was because of his involvement in the Heaven and Earth Society, the triad that attempted to overthrow the Manchu - something which a hundred years back, the forefathers of those locally born Chinese attempted and failed.
 History repeated itself, for Koh too failed to bring down the Qing government, and so he too had to flee China.